-Acne is a chronic and inflammatory condition caused by a plug of skin cells obstructing the flow of sebum (an oily substance secreted by the sebaceous glands of the skin) at the neck of the hair follicles.
+Acne is a chronic and inflammatory condition caused by a plug of skin cells obstructing the flow of sebum (an oily substance secreted by the skin’s sebaceous glands) at the neck of the hair follicles.
 When sebum becomes trapped in a follicle, bacteria multiply and the follicle becomes inflamed, taking on the appearance of a spot.

-Acne happens in both males and females during hormonal changes, and is more frequent in males during teens and adolescence period but more prevalent in women after age of 23.
-The condition can be aggravated by some drugs, including steroids, barbiturates, and drugs used in the treatment of other health conditions such as epilepsy.
+Acne happens in both males and females during hormonal changes, and is more frequent in males during teens and adolescence, but more prevalent in women aged 23 and above.
+The condition can be aggravated by some drugs, including steroids, barbiturates, and medications used in the treatment of other health conditions such as epilepsy.

-Acne occurs mainly on the face, in the center of the chest, on the upper back, on the shoulders and around the neck.
+Acne occurs mainly on the face, the center of the chest, the upper back, shoulders and around the neck.
 The most common acne spots are open comedones (blackheads), closed comedones (whiteheads), papules, pustules, nodules (firm swellings below the skin) and cysts (larger, fluid-filled swellings in the skin).

 THE ORTHODOX APPROACH

-Over-the counter or prescribed topical treatments (applied to the skins) such as benzyl peroxide, retinoic acid, antibiotic lotions and creams containing sulphur, act by unblocking pores and removing sebum to promote healing.
+Over-the-counter or prescribed topical treatments (applied to the skin) — such as benzyl peroxide, retinoic acid, antibiotic lotions and creams containing sulphur — act by unblocking pores and removing sebum to promote healing.
 If topical treatment fails, long-term therapy (lasting at least three months) using oral antibiotics or the contraceptive pill can be an option.

 Some beauty spas offer a cosmetic treatment for mild acne scarring whereby collagen is injected into small acne pits to plump them out.
-It is reported to give perceptible results but the effects are not permanent and the treatment has to be performed repeatedly.
+It is reported to give perceptible results, but the effects are not permanent and so the treatment must be performed repeatedly.

 THE ARTUPUNCTURE APPROACH